“Makaukau?” (are you ready?) Tim yelled from the back of the canoe.

 I had always been interested in learning more about rowing, so I was pretty excited to be on this Hawaiian outrigger canoe adventure in Maui, learning how to paddle as the ancient Hawaiians did.

-For a bunch of beginners who had never rowed together, we did ok.
-We seemed to quickly move away from Kapalua beach and out into the waters surrounding Maui.
+For a bunch of beginners who had never rowed together, we did okay.
+We seemed to quickly move away from Kapalua Beach and out into the waters surrounding Maui.
 As Tim shouted out instructions indicating what we needed to do, I tried my best to remember the form and process of using my core to get more energy in my stroke.

 An Intimate Hawaiian Outrigger Experience

-This meant he not only taught us how to row like the ancient Hawaiians, but he also taught us about the ancient Hawaiians, their culture and communities.
+This meant he not only taught us how to row like the ancient Hawaiians, but he also taught us about the ancient Hawaiians, their culture, and their communities.